ENMeval 2.0.5 Vignette

 Initial considerations

-for Maxent and BIOCLIM, we will explain here the tuning procedure for
+implementations for Maxent and BIOCLIM, we will explain here the tuning

-values and (2) the combinations of feature classes (Elith et al. 2011,
+multiplier values and (2) the combinations of feature classes (Elith et

 multiplier (RM) determines the penalty associated with